guregu/hammertime/README.md

 Rough proof of concept targeting `wasi_snapshot_preview1`.
 If this project proves to be useful, I'm thinking a code generation approach targeting preview2 would be the next step.

-TL;DR: Alpha! 🤠
+TL;DR: Alpha!

-⛔️ Note that hammertime does not implement the preview1 capabilities model (yet?).
+- ⛔️ Note that hammertime does not implement the preview1 capabilities model (yet?).
+- ☣️ It's also not safe to share WASI instances concurrently or across instances (yet?).
+- 😇 Lots of `unsafe`.
+Needs fuzzing or something.
+- 🤠 Experimental.
+Ideas welcome!

 ## Features